Sac State’s Apprenticeship Program Tallies Success

 Right now, workforce development apprenticeship programs are being replicated in Southern California, says Bob Lanter, CWA’s executive director, who’s a co-creator of the apprenticeship program and instructor.
 He says the program “is gaining the attention of workforce boards across the state,” and the state government is looking at ways to support the program.

 Lanter has made presentations on the apprenticeship program at state and national conferences.
-CCE’s Associate Dean Dr. Jenni Murphy and Senior Program Developer Babette Jimenez have made presentations on the state and national level as well.
+CCE’s Dean Jenni Murphy and Senior Program Strategist Babette Jimenez have made presentations on the state and national level as well.

-Program manager Tiffany Vrattos, left, helps coordinate the Workforce Development Professional Apprenticeship Program, with senior program developer Babette Jimenez, 2016 (Morgan Murphy/College of Continuing Education)
+Program Manager Tiffany Vrattos, left, helps coordinate the Workforce Development Professional Apprenticeship Program, with Senior Program Strategist Babette Jimenez, 2016 (Morgan Murphy/College of Continuing Education)

 Please check out “Apprenticeship Provides a Blueprint for the Future.“